 For indie authors, ebook royalties are your bread and butter.
 Don’t give all your royalties (forever!) to a vanity publisher for the simple, one-time act of putting your book up for sale.

 Making back your initial up-front costs is important, but royalties are where you will make money month after month.
 If you do end up going with an ebook packager of any kind (including vanity publishers), please make sure they are not taking half of your profits forever.

 But I Don’t Know Any Cover Artists or Editors!

 If you don’t know how to find cover artists, or the idea of formatting ebooks makes your eyes cross, or you don’t know the first place to start to upload your ebook… don’t panic.
 Now that you have this little ebook in your hands, you will know how to do all this and more.
-Plus you can find a list of recommended freelance service providers in the For Love or Money group (see Appendix C—Freelance Service Providers) in this book.
-There are a few that I can personally recommend, but for any freelance editor/cover designer, you need to do your due diligence in making sure they’re the right fit for you and your work.
+There are a few freelance service providers that I can personally recommend, but for any freelance editor/cover designer, you need to do your due diligence in making sure they’re the right fit for you and your work.

 I’m Afraid to Do It Myself

 Don’t let your lack of knowledge about these fundamentals of your ebook-publishing-business make you dive into a tank of sharks.
 Don’t let the sharks eat all your royalties before you earn them just because you think they have specialized knowledge you can’t possibly acquire.